 Please see our Apprenticeship Enrolment Information document for additional information.

 How can I get my ILM’s and textbooks?

 - Check your program-specific information page for a list required books and materials.
-Please also visit RDC's Campus Store website.
+Please also visit the Campus Store website.

 - It is highly recommended for you to order your textbooks online well before your program starts to ensure availability.